Huntingdon College

 Huntingdon College is a private Methodist college in Montgomery, Alabama.
-It was founded in 1854 as a women's college.
+Founded in 1854 as Tuskegee Female College, it originally operated as a women's institutions and was later affiliated with the Methodist Episcopal Church, South.
+The college relocated to Montgomery in 1909 and adopted its current name in 1935, and transitioned to a coeducational institution.

 History

 Huntingdon College was chartered on February 2, 1854, as "Tuskegee Female College" by the Alabama State Legislature and Governor John A. Winston.
 The first president was Andrew Adgate Lipscomb.
 Lipscomb laid the foundation of the college as a teaching college rather than a research institution.

-In 1872 the name was changed to "Alabama Conference Female College", as the college came under the auspices of the Methodist Episcopal Church.
+In 1872 the name was changed to "Alabama Conference Female College", as the college came under the auspices of the Methodist Episcopal Church, South.
 As the college and the South struggled to rebuild following the Civil War, college leaders believed they needed to relocate the institution to a more populous city, and they chose the state's capital, Montgomery.